CristinaCod/World_Happiness_Report/README.md

 1. Preliminary Exploration

   * Locate a dataset
   * Determine what questions we'd answer with said dataset

 2. Data Cleaning

   * Download data sets
     * Clean them up-- drop any unnecessary values, rename columns, etc.
   * Run code to answers our questions
   * Export clean datasets to new CSV files

 3. Machine Learning

   * Chose what model works best with our dataset and what we're trying to answer
+    * Linear Regression
   * Load clean datasets into Postgres
+    * Into previously created database and tables
   * Link database in Python file so it scrapes info into CSV we can work with
-  * Use said clean datasets in a liner regression
+  * Use said clean datasets in supervised model
   * Test and train the data to make predictions

 4. Database Integration

-  * Using Postgres/SQL
+  * Utilizing Postgres/SQL
-  * Use same database and tables built for Machine Learning Model as well as additional tables built
+  * Use same database and tables built for Machine Learning Model as well as additional tables built for new population data
   * Connected sql server to jupyter notebook
   * Also wanted to determine the effects of population size on happiness factors
+    * Divide counties from both years into high and low populations
+    * Use inner join to make two tables out of the previous four
+      * One table for high/low populations in 2019 and one for high/low populations in 2021

 5. Tableau